matestack/matestack-ui-core/docs/guides/essential/04_forms_edit_new_create_update_delete.md

 - add an delete action to delete existing persons
 - introduce the concept of matestack forms
 - introduce the concept of matestack actions

-action with a delete button to the "show" page and corresponding controller action to remove an existing person from the database

 ## Prerequisites
 We expect you to have successfully finished the [previous guide](guides/essential/03_index_show_transition.md).